ggmoriyon/jerkson/README.md

 Setting Up Your Project
 -----------------------

-Best way is to add Jerkson 2.10 as a sbt source dependency using its git uri
+Clone and make a source dependency

 Parsing JSON